LEACH-RLC: Enhancing IoT Data Transmission with Optimized Clustering and Reinforcement Learning: Results

 Additionally, \acrshort{leach-rlc}'s superior performance can be linked to its lower average network energy consumption, as evident in Fig.~\ref{fig:average_energy_consumption}.
-Notably, \acrshort{leach} exhibits multiple spikes in energy consumption, indicating failed attempts to select optimal \acrshortpl{ch} due to the inherent randomness of the protocol.
-In this aspect, \acrshort{leach-rlc} consistently outperforms both \acrshort{leach} and \acrshort{leach-c}.
+Notably, distributed \acrshort{leach} protocols exhibit multiple spikes in energy consumption, indicating failed attempts to select optimal \acrshortpl{ch} due to the inherent randomness of the protocol.
+In this aspect, \acrshort{leach-rlc} consistently outperforms its counterparts, maintaining a lower average energy consumption throughout the simulation.
 This is further corroborated in Fig.~\ref{fig:remaining_energy}, which depicts the remaining energy of the network over rounds.

 An integral aspect in achieving a balanced distribution of energy consumption across the network lies in selecting the optimal number of \acrshortpl{ch}.
 This key factor significantly influences the overall performance of clustering protocols.
 Fig.~\ref{fig:histograms} visually presents the distribution of the number of \acrshortpl{ch} selected by each protocol.
-Notably, \acrshort{leach} (Fig.~\ref{fig:leach_histogram}) exhibits a wide distribution, ranging from 0 to 14 \acrshortpl{ch}.
+Notably, distributed \acrshort{leach} protocols (Fig.~\ref{fig:leach_histogram}, Fig.~\ref{fig:ee_leach_histogram}, and Fig.~\ref{fig:leach_d_histogram}) exhibits a wide distribution, ranging from 0 to 14 \acrshortpl{ch}.
 This broad spectrum is attributed to the inherent randomness of the protocol, leading to a non-uniform distribution of \acrshortpl{ch} across the network.
-In contrast, both \acrshort{leach-c} (Fig.~\ref{fig:leach_c_histogram}) and \acrshort{leach-rlc} (Fig.~\ref{fig:leach_rlc_histogram}) display a more uniform distribution of \acrshortpl{ch}.
-However, \acrshort{leach-rlc} excels in achieving a superior balance in the distribution of \acrshortpl{ch} across the network.
-This is a noteworthy advantage, as illustrated in Fig.~\ref{fig:ch_heatmaps}, indicating a strategic selection of \acrshortpl{ch} that contributes to the enhanced performance and energy efficiency of \acrshort{leach-rlc} compared to its counterparts.
+In contrast, \acrshort{leach-rlc}, \acrshort{leach-c} and LEACH-CM (Fig.~\ref{fig:leach_rlc_histogram}, Fig.~\ref{fig:leach_c_histogram}, and Fig.~\ref{fig:leach_cm_histogram}) strive to maintain the number of \acrshortpl{ch} at 10\% of the alive nodes.
+However, \acrshort{leach-rlc} consistently achieves this target, while \acrshort{leach-c} and LEACH-CM show less frequency in maintaining this 10\% threshold and often present a notable number of \acrshortpl{ch} around 2.
+This distinction highlights \acrshort{leach-rlc}'s superior ability to maintain a balanced and optimal number of \acrshortpl{ch} across the network.